pebwindkraft/testnet/docs/compile_linux.md

+First you have to install the dependencies.
+This depends on your Linux distribution.
+If unsure you can try `lsb_release -d` to check your distribution.

+## For Ubuntu

 Make sure that that you are running Ubuntu 16 or later:

 (earlier versions of ubuntu requires manually installing the latest version of erlang, because the package manager installs an old version)